dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

 ## Topic

-Study on filtering, mapping and Ingress and securing it in Kubernetes and evaluation of its best possible implementation(s) across different platforms.
+Study on the Ingress resource type in Kubernetes for mapping incoming traffic to services and securing it with certificates.
+Furthermore investigating and comparing the underlying implementations on the basis of k3s.

 ## Team